 502.4 As a condition of approval, the Development Review Board may attach such additional reasonable conditions and safeguards as it deems necessary for approval to implement the purposes of the Act and these zoning regulations.

 502.5 The application of this bylaw is subject to Sections 4411, 4412, and 4413 of Vermont Statutes Title 24.
 No land development may commence without a zoning permit issued by the Zoning Administrator.
 Unless such land development conforms to the regulations herein specified, no permit may be issued by the Zoning Administrator.
-Applications for approval of subdivisions shall conform to requirements of Section 306: Subdivisions of Land.

 Section 510: Village Core District